enspirit/bmg-website/src/content/docs/reference/Operations/summarize.md

 rel.summarize([:a, :b, ...], x: -> (t,m) { m ? (m + t[:x]) : t[:x] } )
 # TODO: Is the proc version intended as a public API?
 It's not user friendly.
 ```
+### Problem

+Place tuples in groups and calculate aggregate values for each group.

+Example: *For every city where we have stores, how big is the total revenue per city?*

+### Description

 The first argument specifies attributes to group by, the second argument is a hash with attribute names as keys and aggregation operations as values.